Hans Blume

 Hans Blume (16 November 1887 – 5 January 1978) was a Dutch footballer who played as a forward.

 International career

 Blume made his debut and played his sole game for the Netherlands on 1 April 1907 against England, immediately scoring a goal.

 Personal life

-He emigrated to Thailand in the 1930s and later to Australia.
+Born near Semarang, Dutch East Indies, Blume emigrated to Thailand in the 1930s and later to Australia.
 He died in 1978 in a town near Sydney.